Wind Turbines and Solar Panels

 We are informed also that house sales are now falling through when a once pristine view is blighted by these often massive installations.

-Decommissioning – currently there is no requirement for a wind turbine company/turbine owner to decommission /remove a turbine at the end of its life in say 15/20 years time?
-We believe that all involved should provide a bond/insurance cover so that Cornwall’s taxpayers are not left with the clean-up cost.
+Decommissioning – currently there is no requirement for a wind turbine company/turbine owner to decommission /remove a turbine or solar farm at the end of its life in say 20/25 years time.
+We believe that owners should provide a bond or insurance cover so that Cornwall’s taxpayers are not left with the clean-up cost.

 CPRE Cornwall recommends the following way forward.

-That any planning applications for wind turbines in Cornwall should be accompanied by the following documentation:
+That any planning applications for wind turbines or solar farms in Cornwall should be accompanied by the following documentation:

-Accurate photo visualisation of the impact of the turbines.
-It is often the case that photo montages are distorted/airbrushed to make the proposed turbine appear less intrusive.
+Accurate photo creation of the visual impact.
+It is often the case that photo montages are distorted/airbrushed to make these installations appear less intrusive.
 There exists now a national standard for visualistion ( the Highland Council Standard – HCS).
 HCS is used widely across the UK and is quoted at Inquiries Regarding Turbine Applications

-That no turbines should be permitted within an AONB, AGLV, SSSI/SAC or where they impact visually on such special areas
+That no turbines or wind farms should be permitted within an AONB, AGLV, SSSI/SAC or where they impact visually on other special areas

-Any contentious applications should be accompanied by a full environmental impact assessment (EIA) and all applications for large turbines should be accompanied by an EIA.
+Any contentious applications should be accompanied by a full environmental impact assessment (EIA) and all large applications should be accompanied by an EIA.

-We ask Cornwall Council to consider how many turbines is ‘enough’ before our coastal/countryside views are damaged irrevocably by their cumulative impact.
+We ask Cornwall Council to consider how much renewable energy is ‘enough’ before our coastal/countryside views are irrevocably damaged.
+In any case the electricity demand in Cornwall is lower than in most other parts of the country due to our warmer weather and lack of heavy industry.
 The feedback we receive from many who approach us is that currently Planning Officers are ‘nodding through’ applications without detailed consideration.